rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 To declare the query name and arguments, you simply add an entry to the big macro invocation in [`compiler/rustc_middle/src/query/mod.rs`][query-mod].
 Then you need to add a documentation comment to it with some _internal_ description.
-Then, provide the `desc` attribute which contains a short description of the query.
+Then, provide the `desc` attribute which contains a _user-facing_ description of the query.
-This description is shown to the user in query cycles.
+The `desc` attribute is shown to the user in query cycles.

 This looks something like: